-Of the 25 records rated not achieved, 10 did not have documentation confirming the adoption worker visited the child within the required timeframes after placement, 1 had one or more of the visits with the child that did not meet the policy requirements set out in the standard, and 14 did not have documentation confirming all the visits occurred and one or more of the visits did not meet the policy set out in the standard.
+Of the 15 records rated not achieved, 14 did not have documentation confirming the adoption worker visited the child within the required timeframes after placement and 1 did not have documentation confirming all the visits occurred and one or more of the visits did not meet the policy set out in the standard.

-This critical measure was not applied to 39 records in the sample.
-The reasons for being not applicable on this measure included: 18 had not yet proposed the placement of a child to the prospective adoptive parent(s), 3 had not yet placed a child with the prospective adoptive parent(s), 4 had a child in a 6-month placement (or residency) period that has not concluded, 9 had the application to adopt withdrawn prior to the placement of a child, and 5 had the application to adopt terminated by MCFD before the placement of a child.
+This critical measure was not applied to 81 records in the sample.
+The reasons for being not applicable on this measure included: 32 had not yet proposed the placement of a child to the prospective adoptive parent(s), 3 had not yet placed a child with the prospective adoptive parent(s), 10 had a child in a 6-month placement (or residency) period that has not concluded, 21 had the application to adopt withdrawn prior to the placement of a child, 11 had the application to adopt terminated by MCFD before the placement of a child, and 4 had a placement disruption occur and the application to adopt withdrawn.